Paul Mirabelle and 13SICK National Home Doctor Service Partner with AIB

 We certainly believe that our students will be better off by virtue of Paul’s strategic management insights, and we warmly welcome him on board.

-Get to know AIB’s Industry Partners and growing team of exceptional Industry Guest Speakers.
+Get to know AIB’s Industry Partners and growing team of exceptional Industry Guest Lecturers.